openstack-archive/fuel-docs/pages/reference-architecture/0100-bonding.rst

         - 'action': 'add-patch'
           'bridges': ['br-core', 'br-prv']

 #.
-When the new network configuration is applied nodes will go offline.
-It's
+When the new network configuration is applied, nodes will be reported
-   a normal behaviour in this case.
+   as offline by Fuel.
+This is expected behavior in this case.